maxodsbjerg/ScalableReadingOfStructuredData/20220523_ScalableReadingOfStructuredData.md

 which creates three bar charts for each type of interaction:

 # Step 3: Reproducible and Systematic Selection of datapoints for Close Reading
 One of the great advantages of combining close and distant reading is the possibility it presents for making a systematic and reproducible selection of datapoints for close reading.
-When you have explored your dataset with two different kinds of distant readings in step 1 and step 2, you can use these insights to systematically select specific datapoints for a closer reading.
+When you have explored your dataset with two different kinds of distant reading in step 1 and step 2, you can use these insights to systematically select specific datapoints for a closer reading.
 A close reading will enable you to further unpack and explore interesting trends in your data and chosen phenomena, or other features of interest, to investigate in depth.

 How many datapoints you choose to close read will be dependent on what phenomena you are researching, how much time you have, and how complex the data is.
-For instance, analysing individual artwork might be much more time-consuming than reading individual tweet, but it of course depends on your purpose.
+For instance, analysing individual artwork might be much more time-consuming than reading individual tweets, but it of course depends on your purpose.
 It is, therefore, important that you are systematic in your selection of datapoints in order to ensure compliance with your research questions.
 In our case, we wanted to know more about how the top-liked tweets represented *Sesame Street*; how did they talk about the show and its history, did they link to other media, and how was the show represented visually, for instance with pictures, links to videos, memes, etc?
 Knowing the interesting relationship between the little representation, but high interaction level of tweets from verified accounts, we wanted to do a close reading of the top 20 liked tweets not only overall, but also from the top 20 non-verified accounts to see if these were different in the way they talked about the show and its history.
 We chose the top 20 because this seemed like a task we could actually manage within the time we had at our disposal.

 If you were working on data from the National Gallery, you might want to select the top 5 or 10 most displayed or borrowed artworks from Danish and international artists, to further investigate their differences or commonalities doing a close reading of their artists, type of artwork, motive, content, size, a period in art history, etc.